Whārangi 1: Biography

 The Rangers were disbanded in October 1868, and on 9 October Hickman joined the New Zealand Armed Constabulary.
 He served initially at Patea and Kai Iwi, and in 1869 went to the East Coast, where he was a member of a detachment ambushed by Te Kooti Arikirangi.
 He later saw service at Tauranga and Taupo.
 By 1874 he was back in Taranaki serving at Pukearuhe, New Plymouth and Okato.
 He was required to carry telegrams between Okato and Opunake: there was no telegraph line in the area, perhaps because of fears that supporters of Te Whiti-o-Rongomai would pull it down.
 These duties ended when a line was installed in 1876.

 Thomas Hickman married Martha Selina Golding at New Plymouth on 31 October 1876.
 In the same year he was promoted to mounted sergeant in charge at Urenui; he frequently carried the mail to the Waitara Post Office, as well as carrying out general troopers' work between New Plymouth and Pukearuhe.
-In 1880 and 1881 he several times visited the Parihaka and Okato districts to investigate clashes between Maori and settlers, and was present at Parihaka in 1881 when John Bryce and a contingent of Armed Constabulary arrested Te Whiti and Tohu Kakahi.
+In 1880 and 1881 he several times visited the Parihaka and Okato districts to investigate clashes between Maori and settlers, and was present at Parihaka in 1881 when Native Minister John Bryce and a contingent of the Constabulary Field Force arrested Te Whiti and Tohu Kakahi.

 Thomas Hickman retired on 30 June 1911 on a pension of £155 12s. a year.
-He lived in Wanganui for many years, where he was active in the Maori war veterans' association, then moved back to New Plymouth.
+For many years he lived in Wanganui, where he was active in the Maori War veterans' association, then moved back to New Plymouth.
 He compiled a number of journals about his life.
 On his 82nd birthday he was described as 'a very remarkable man, full of tact and sound common sense'.
 He died at New Plymouth on 4 September 1930 and was buried at Te Henui cemetery.
 Hickman was survived by his wife, six sons and two daughters.